How Long Does a Solar Carport Installation Take?

 Phase 3: Installation Stage

 Once the necessary permissions have been received, the installation team arrives on site and fences off the area for safety.
+We work with you to ensure disruption is kept to a minimum for staff.

 The groundworks, including digging and pouring concrete foundations and laying cables, are then carried out.